isikdogan/rivamap/README.md

             </td>
             <td>
                 <p>
-                    Saves a raster image as a geotiff file
+                    Saves a raster image as a GeoTIFF file
                 </p>
                 <p>
                     Inputs:<br/>